LennartZebandt/typescript-ezlog/README.md

 # typescript-ezlog

+> This library is no longer maintained or ready for production.
+> I recommended using [roarr](https://github.com/gajus/roarr#readme) for logging in nodejs/web projects.

 Easy TypeScript library for logging in Nodejs.

-Not tested yet!

 * Easy to integrate in Typescript projects
 * Easy to create custom loggers by using generalization
 * Easy to save logs to file
 * Set loglevel with envoirment variables
 * Set tag for file to find dedicated code
-* Fucking colorful
+* colorful

 ## Installation